mboussaa/NoveltyTesting/README.md

 	    outputs.add(o1);}
 ```

-  3- We save the new test case with its relative outputs + the updated fitness value
+  3- We save the new test case with its relative outputs + we update the fitness value

  ```
 TestCase tc=new TestCase (methods[posMethod],data,outputs);
  ```
- -We save in the same way test suite in the current population (sequence)
+ -We save in the same way this test suite in the current population (sequence)

   ```
  TestSequence.add(RandomTestSuite);
   ```
+  4- We repeat these steps until reaching a termination criterion which is the number of generations (Value defined in commons.parameters.java)<br><br>
+  public class CommonParameters {

+	//the max size for a test suite (individual)
+	public static int MAX_SEQUENCE=5;

+	//the population size
+	public static int POPULATION_SIZE=3;

+	//the population size
+	public static int GENERATION_SIZE=3;

+	//the max length of a generated string
+	public static int MAX_STRING_LENGTH=15;

+}

-  4- We display all the generated test test suites and the best ones those that have generated bugs
+  5- We display all the generated test test suites and the best ones those that have generated bugs

        //display all the generated test test suites